3D reconstruction of the ancient site of Pi-Ramesse in Egypt

 2019-12-19

-I was born in Berlin, Germany, did go to school there and finally studied Archaeology at the Freie Universität Berlin.
-I was living there for 31 years, since I was five years old.
-The Freie Universität is probably lesser known to an international audience, but it currently ranks second in Germany (2020, according to UniRank).
-So I was delighted, when I got the invitation to speak for a bigger audience about my work that I have done for a project in the Nile Delta in Egypt.
-Above all, the presentation was for a lecture cycle named “Old World, newly formatted” (my translation).
-They wanted me to talk about the reconstruction of Pi-Ramesse.
+I was born in Berlin, Germany, where I attended school and subsequently pursued my studies in Archaeology.
+This was at the Freie Universität Berlin, where I lived for a period of 31 years.
+The Freie Universität currently holds a noteworthy second position in the national rankings (as of 2020, according to UniRank).
+Consequently, I was delighted to receive an invitation to address a broader audience about my research for a project in the Nile Delta in Egypt.
+The presentation was part of a lecture series entitled “Old World, newly formatted” (my translation), and the organisers requested that I discuss the reconstruction of Pi-Ramesse.

-Back in 2016 I was commissioned to visualise and reconstruct the old capitol of Rameses II., called Pi-Ramesse.
-The visualisation was made for an exhibition about the pharaoh in Karlsruhe, Germany and the goal was to create a 5-8 minute animation of the city.
-However, I had about 9 months of time to create an animation that not only showed the background of the excavations and reconstruction, but in addition also featured a fly-over of the city and detailed views on selected buildings.
-You can have a look at the animation and further information at my company Artefacts: The Reconstruction of Pi-Ramesse.
+In 2016, I was commissioned to visualise and reconstruct the ancient capital of Rameses II, known as Pi-Ramesse.
+This visualisation was created for an exhibition about the pharaoh, which was held in Karlsruhe, Germany.
+The objective was to produce a 5-8 minute animation of the city.
+The project was time-constrained, with a mere nine months allotted for its completion.
+The objective was to create an animation that not only showcased the background of the excavations and reconstruction but also featured a fly-over of the city and detailed views of selected buildings.
+Further information and the animation can be found at my company’s website, Artefacts: The Reconstruction of Pi-Ramesse.

 But why?

-But what was the reason I actually got invited?
-Was it the topic of ancient Egypt?
-Or the fact that the visualisation was showing a whole city (instead of a single building for example)?
-The technology behind the visualisation was by far nothing special.
-I think the most impressive part was the sheer size of it.
-The model shows over 2.000 individuals, 10.000 palm trees, nearly 50 special buildings and at least 3.800 common buildings like private houses, granaries and ovens.
-The animation consists of 12 sequences with over 4.600 individual frames that where created in 380 hours of render time.
+The technology behind the visualisation was by far not exceptional.
+It is the sheer size of it that is most impressive.
+The model displays over 2,000 individuals, 10,000 palm trees, nearly 50 special buildings, and at least 3,800 common buildings.
+These include private houses, granaries, and ovens.
+The animation consists of 12 sequences with over 4,600 individual frames, created in 380 hours of render time.

 TAGS